vinodc/flink/README.md

 If you don't have pip, run: <br>
 $ sudo easy_install pip

+Create a directory to log to:
+$ mkdir logs

 Then run:
 $ python manage.py syncdb <br>
+$ python manage.py collectstatic (Type 'yes' when prompted) <br>
 $ python manage.py runserver <br>

 then go to